-Rorschach's partnership with Adrian Veidt (Ozymandias) was off-putting from the beginning, which says a lot given the rest of the events in Doomsday Clock.
+Rorschach's partnership with Adrian Veidt (aka Ozymandias) was off-putting from the beginning, which says a lot given the rest of the events in Doomsday Clock.
 The Comedian is back, two new characters we know nothing about are roaming around Gotham, Batman is trippin’ and Doctor Manhattan has somehow stolen a decade of time.
 While Doomsday Clock #4 does little to advance the story on paper, the issue makes me feel more comfortable entering this brand new world.
 Rorschach 2.0 may be an unreliable narrator, but we can trust him to help us navigate the tough existential questions and subconscious battles that come with a Watchmen-inspired story from Geoff Johns and Gary Frank.

 Spoiler warning: If you have not read Doomsday Clock #4, there is no better time to turn back.

-If you didn’t already guess from the Dad mug, the new Rorschach is the son of Kovacs’ prison psychiatrist Dr. Malcolm Long.
-Doomsday Clock #4 spends nearly the entire issue flashing back through Reggie’s life after the death of his parents during Veidt’s deadly massacre.
-Once just a college kid driving back to New York and now a man whose life changed in one instant--left with post traumatic stress disorder and the insurmountable task of trying to figure out how to proceed in a world that offers little to no hope.
+There’s a moment in Doomsday Clock #4 where the series becomes a carefully plotted Watchmen sequel.
+It’s when Reggie screams as a coffee mug, the only item he has left from his father, crashes onto the floor of the Fitzgerald Mental Home.
+If you didn’t already guess from the mug, which spelled out “Dad” on the sides, the new Rorschach is the son of Kovacs’ prison psychiatrist Dr. Malcolm Long.
+Doomsday Clock #4 spends nearly the entire issue flashing back through Reggie’s life after the death of his parents during Veidt’s deadly massacre in the original.
+He was once just a regular college kid.
+Now, he’s a man whose life trajectory changed in a single instant.
+He’s left with post traumatic stress disorder and the insurmountable task of trying to figure out how to proceed in a world that offers little to no hope.

 While Reggie “Never saw self as fighter,” that’s the very reason he’s a man suited for vigilantism.
 The internal struggle of being what you want to see--in this case, knowing you’d be great at something you know you don’t want to be.
 Veidt’s very strengths are his weaknesses--drawn to power, control and influence, he falls to his own ego.
 He wanted to be the one to save the world and because of it, failed to see the bigger picture and real “light.”
 Reggie doesn’t want to, but it’s his only option.
 Veidt tells Reggie with a knife to his throat, “Make the world cheer in celebration, ‘Rorschach.’”
 But Reggie is reluctant to succumb to redemption.
 Our world needs more reluctance.
 We need cops who don’t want to use guns.
 We need politicians who don’t want to be in charge.

 The idea of Rorschach is all Reggie has left of his father, and he takes that ounce of goodness Long saw in Rorschach and holds onto it for the sake of his own sanity and ability to persevere in a world that appears destined for destruction.
-And that's almost why Rorschach is able to hesitate killing Veidt at the end.
+And that's why Rorschach is able to hesitate killing Veidt at the end.
 Killing him won’t help, and there’s not really anything to lose by letting him live.
 Johns is at his best in this headspace, exploring the intricacies of Rorschach's sanity.
 In seeing what you want to see, we’re presented with a fine line between insanity and the survivor mentality it takes to persistently propel ourselves deeper and deeper into a world unknown.